 While you recover, someone on your health care team will check your blood pressure, heart rate, oxygen level, and temperature.
 The site where the catheters were inserted also will be checked for bleeding.
 That area may feel sore or tender for awhile.

 Most people go home the day after the procedure.
 When your doctor thinks you're ready to leave the hospital, you'll get instructions to follow at home, such as:

 Your doctor will prescribe medicine to help prevent blood clots from forming.
 Take all of your medicine as your doctor prescribes.

-Most people recover from angioplasty and return to work within a week of leaving the hospital.
+Most people recover from the PCI and return to work within a week of leaving the hospital.

 Your doctor will want to check your progress after you leave the hospital.
 During the followup visit, your doctor will examine you, make changes to your medicines (if needed), do any necessary tests, and check your overall recovery.